Richmond House: 1980s redevelopment

 (formerly the entrance to the mews).
 The ministerial team and key National Health Service officials were based there until November 2017.

 The new building was designed by Sir William Whitfield, and was completed in 1987.

 Site for temporary Parliament

 In January 2018, the House of Commons voted to move to Richmond House in 2025, for an estimated six years, to allow a full renovation of the Palace of Westminster, which accommodates the Houses of Commons and Lords.
 Plans revealed in October 2018 indicated that most of the 1980s structure would be demolished in preparation for this move, with only the facade retained in front of a new building designed by Allford Hall Monaghan Morris, containing a permanent chamber and offices.
+This plan was eventually shelved but was brought forward again for possible consideration in 2024, with a less radical change to the building.
+It is also unclear when or if Parliament will move, complicating the restoration work.